-Peers are the experts in their own experience and provide important perspectives and a reality check.
 Peer engagement uses a community based approach to decision making, as engaging the community in the process is far more likely to lead to effective and acceptable service delivery.
 However, in practice peers are often underutilized in the prevention of substance use related harms2 and peer engagement efforts involve sharing information only and therefore can be considered merely tokenism.

 Peer engagement can address equity of harm reduction services and interventions by fostering communication, building trust, increasing knowledge, and reducing stigma and discrimination to remove barriers and increase utilization of services.